prograhammer/vue-library-template/README.md

 #### docs.js

 The entry point has been changed from */src/main.js* to */src/docs.js* because the SPA you are releasing is your docs site.
+Note: Your library and vendors are chunked out into separate files and included in your index.html file automatically.

 #### Vue build default

 In the Cli, switches the default to be the smaller Runtime build since most people don't reference templates outside of .vue files.
 (So you can just press 'Enter' key for 'yes')

+#### Write File Changes to Disk When Running Webpack Dev Server

+Many times when you are working on a libary, you are likely to be writing it for a bigger parent project you are working on.
+Using webpack's watch mode, we can write/build files to disk while running the dev server.
+First connect your packages using [npm link](https://docs.npmjs.com/cli/link) then do `npm run dev`.
+You'll notice each time you make a change to your library, the */dist/lib* folder get's updated with the new build.
+If you are simultaneously running the dev server in your parent project (don't forget, check *config/index.js* to ensure projects are on different ports!) then you'll notice the changes take effect immediately.

+Here's where watch is actived:

+*package.json*

+    "scripts": {
+      // ...

+      "dev": "npm-run-all --parallel dev:lib dev:docs",
+      "dev:lib": "webpack --config build/webpack.lib.conf.js --watch --progress --hide-modules", // <-- watch flag added
+      "dev:docs": "node build/dev-server.js",

+You'll notice we are using [npm-run-all](https://github.com/mysticatea/npm-run-all) to run the dev-server and webpack watch npm scripts in parallel.
+This is nicer since we forked from the original vue-cli webpack template.
+The other route we could have taken is to run both using `webpack-hot-middleware` (thanks to github user [ywmalil](https://github.com/ywmail)'s answer [here](https://github.com/webpack/webpack-dev-server/issues/641)'):

+    const firstConfig = require('./config/first');
+    const secondConfig = require('./config/second');

+    let express = require('express');
+    let middleware = require('webpack-dev-middleware');
+    let app = express();

+    // Dev Server
+    [firstConfig, secondConfig].forEach(function (config) {
+        let compiler = webpack(config);
+        app.use(middleware(compiler, {
+            publicPath: config.output.publicPath
+        }));

+        // Enables HMR
+        app.use(webpackHotMiddleware(compiler, {
+            log: console.log, path: config.output.publicPath + '__webpack_hmr', heartbeat: 10 * 1000
+        }));

+    });

+    let server = app.listen(18088);

 #### Removed dist from .gitignore